 The Wilson Center is recognized by Ashoka, Echoing Green, and the US Department of State as a thought leader in best practices in social enterprise and entrepreneurship.
-Executive Director Rebecca Tekula is on the Executive Committe of the Academy of Management (AOM) Public and Nonprofit Management Division.
-Currently she serves as membership chair, and from 2013 to 2016 served as Communications Officer.
-The AOM is a professional association of over 18,000 scholars of management from 120 countries.
+Executive Director Rebecca Tekula serves as Communications Officer on the Executive Committee of the Academy of Management’s (AOM) Public and Nonprofit Management Division.
+The AOM is a professional association of nearly 20,000 scholars of management from 120 countries.
 Additionally, Dr. Tekula has also served on the Conference Planning Committee and as Co-Chair of the Innovation and Entrepreneurship Track for the Association of Research on Nonprofit and Voluntary Action (ARNOVA).

 Conferences and Events

 Conferences and speaking events provide the Center with a platform to foster critical conversations with key stakeholders throughout the year.

 Not-for-Profit Leadership Summit: The Wilson Center is a co-sponsor of this full-day annual gathering of over 700 nonprofit leaders in Westchester.
 Keynotes include attorney generals and state senators.
 Pace University students are invited to attend for free.

 U.S. Department of State Social Entrepreneurship Panel: Each year the Wilson Center leads a panel or course on social entrepreneurship for international delegates through the State Department's International Visitors Program; up to 90 delegates attend each year.
 Past panelists have included Acumen Fund officers and Pace Faculty.
-More recently. through the U.S. Department of State’s Community Solutions Program the Wilson Center hosted a Community Solutions Fellow (CSF) from Nepal.
+More recently. through the U.S. Department of State’s Community Solutions Program the Wilson Center has hosted Community Solutions Fellows (CSF) from Nepal, Sierra Leone and Cameroon.